WinExperements/osdev/userland/libc/README.md

 # libc
-Realization of libc for HelinOS, only add exit and printf
+Realization of libc for HelinOS
+Function that supported:
+- printf
+- fopen
+- exit
+- malloc